 - Make a longitudinal incision using a #15 blade scalpel from the greater trochanter to the knee in line with the femur.

-- Using a micro-dissecting scissor expose the femur by opening and splitting the muscle fascia layer between the anterior and posterior muscle compartments.
+- Using a micro-dissecting scissor exposes the femur by opening and splitting the muscle fascia layer between the anterior and posterior muscle compartments.

 - Using a tissue elevator bluntly dissect off muscle fibers attached to the femur.